 You could say that St. Philomena’s life is a bit of a mystery.
-The early Christian Church seems to have known a little about who she was, but not a lot.
+The early Christian Church seems to have known a little about who she was.
 Her story has been variously attributed to various saints and figures who lived in different eras and locales.
 Some accounts say that she was a child of Christian parents, others that she was a slave, and still others that she was a simple woman.
 Let’s read more to find out.

-St. Philomena of Corfu, Greece, is our patron saint.
+St. Philomena of Corfu, Greece, is the patron saint of hopeless causes.
 She was the servant of the Virgin Mary, and she is known for her devotion to the newborn Jesus.
 She is the youngest of the Greek saints, and she is remembered for her purity, prayer, and humility.
 They were well-known as people who gave generously to the poor and as people who treated their servants like family.
 She was canonized on January 30, 1837, by Pope Gregory XVI in Vatican City.
 Her feast day is held every 11th day of the month of August.

 Philomena is a name most people are familiar with, but not most people know her story.
 She was a wealthy young girl from a noble family who traveled with her parents to a far-away place called Alexandria.
 At the time, the Roman Emperor was persecuting Christians, and they were forced to flee.
 Philomena’s parents were also Christians, and they didn’t want to leave, but they were sure that this was the only way they’d be able to live.

-St. Philomena (also called the “Agony of Saint Philomena”) was a 3rd-century virgin martyr.
-She was born in the town of Corfu, Greece and lived during the time of Emperor Diocletian (A.D.
-244-311).
-She was captured by Emperor Diocletian, who wanted to have her.
+She was captured by Emperor Diocletian (A.D.
+244-311), who wanted to have her.
 When the virgin St. Philomena, believed to be roughly 13 at the time, refused, she was subject to cruel torments like scourging, drowning and shooting.
 However, in each attempt on her life, St. Philomena was protected by angels who rescued her.
 However, in the last torment done to her, the angels weren’t to save her – she was eventually decapitated by the emperor.

 The poor girl’s remains were discovered in the 19th century when a local priest was digging to make way for a new aqueduct in the Catacomb of Priscilla.
 As he dug, he came across an ancient grave with three tiles bearing an inscription.
 The priest discovered that the inscription read “Pax Tecum Filumena”, which was taken to indicate that the name of the girl, in Latin, was Filumena, the English form of which is Philomena.